Syncx

 Start with the direct cost-per-day comparison.
 For example, you might be paying a locums Anesthesiologist at a rate of $489/hour, but you could fill that same shift with someone from your float pool for closer to $330/hour.
 Doing so saves you 32% or $159/hour.
 But the business case does not stop there.

-Three additional financial drivers make the internal float pool even more attractive.
+Two additional financial drivers make the internal float pool even more attractive.
 First, you reduce or eliminate travel and lodging spend entirely by hiring float clinicians from within your local or regional market.
+Second, you decrease turnover among permanent clinicians by reducing the excessive weekend, holiday, and on-call burden that drives burnout.

 Get a Personalized Float Pool Demo